Simply click the like button below.

-In the past WHAG have carried out or been involved in a number of pieces of research
+WHAG has carried out or been involved in a number of pieces of research.

-In 2000, we investigating the housing and support needs of women living in the Borough of Rochdale, this research was carried out by Salford University WHAG extended this research to look particularly into the housing and support needs of Women from the BME communities, and produced a report in 2005.
-In 2005 the BME Project produced a piece of research which highlighted the barriers faced by BME women when accessing housing and support.
+In 2000, we investigated the housing and support needs of women living in the Borough of Rochdale.
+This research was carried out by Salford University.
+WHAG extended this to look particularly into the housing and support needs of Women from the BME communities, and produced a report in 2005.
+In 2005 the BME Project also produced a piece of research which highlighted the barriers faced by BME women when accessing housing and support.
 The aim, objectives, and key findings of the research are detailed as follows:

 To highlight the housing and support needs of women from Black and Minority Ethnic (BME) Groups in the Borough of Rochdale.

-- To identify gaps in the housing provision of BME women;
+- To identify gaps in housing provision for BME women;

 - To identify the barriers that may prevent BME women accessing housing;